Recipes, people, places and things we love — every month. Head to Substack to support our work. Visit Later

 I can’t remember how I learnt about reef-safe sunscreen, but somehow I became aware of the problem prompted by sunscreens composition on ocean pollution, impacting corals and marine life in general.
 Coral reefs are very sensitive marine invertebrates, composed of a hard calcium carbonate skeleton hosting soft microorganisms called coral polyps.
 These polyps give their colours to coral reefs, providing lush habitats to multiple marine species.
 Corals are major for all life on Earth because they produce half of our oxygen and absorb almost a third of the carbon dioxide from burning fossil fuel.
 They are also resilient protection against ocean movements like tsunamis.
 Unfortunately, corals suffer from rising temperature, water acidification and pollution.

 Sunscreens are partially responsible for water pollution, especially in coastal and beach areas where the concentration of people wearing sunscreen is significant.
 Nearly 14,000 tons of sunscreen are released in reef areas every year.
-A large amount of chemical active ingredients such as Avobenzone, Oxybenzone or Octinoxate, and parabens, like Methyl-paraben or Phenoxyethanol, are washed from bathing or showering into the ocean, impacting marine life to various degrees.
-The effect on fish, these chemicals decrease fertility and reproduction, on green algae, they impair growth and photosynthesis, and on corals, they damage DNA, killing following mass bleaching.
-Living in New Zealand, close to Australia and its Great Barrier Reef, and the Pacific island nations, the concerns surrounding sunscreens are growing.
+A large amount of chemical active ingredients such as Avobenzone, Oxybenzone or Octinoxate, and parabens, like Methyl-paraben or Phenoxyethanol, are washed from bathing or showering into the ocean, impacting marine life to various degrees—on fish, these chemicals decrease fertility and reproduction; on green algae, they impair growth and photosynthesis; on corals, they damage DNA, killing the polyps, provoking mass bleaching.
+At the time, living in New Zealand, close to Australia and its Great Barrier Reef and the Pacific Islands nations, the concerns surrounding sunscreens were growing.

-And so I was doing my best to not contribute to the damage of these environments.
-Later I purchased a reef-safe sunscreen from Biotherm, a landmark French brand, so happy to do my bit for a better planet!
-Following, we flew to Samoa with Benoit on holidays, that was pre-Covid era.
-We had a wonderful time, and we met Doctor Austin Bowden-Kerby, a marine scientist, permaculture farm developer and reef-restoration pioneer.
+And so I was doing my best not to contribute to the damage of these environments.
+Later, I purchased a reef-safe sunscreen from Biotherm, a landmark French brand, so I was happy to do my bit for a better planet!
+Following that, we flew to Samoa with Benoit on holidays—in the pre-Covid era.
+We met Doctor Austin Bowden-Kerby, a marine scientist, permaculture farm developer and reef-restoration pioneer.
 A scientific superstar!
-He was there on a trip organised by the Bahá'í community to teach locals how to recognise and harvest heat resistant corals, regenerating the reef to protect their island from rising sea, tsunamis and marine life depletion.
-Austin quickly checked the composition of my reef-safe sunscreen, and told me straight it wasn’t safe to corals at all; it contained Homosalate, also a potential endocrine disruptor.
-Since we absorb what lays on our skin, these ingredients could cause potential harm to our health.
+On a trip organised by the Bahá'í community, he was there to teach locals how to recognise and harvest heat-resistant corals, regenerating the reef to protect their island from rising sea, tsunamis and marine life depletion.
+Dr Bowden quickly checked the composition of my reef-safe sunscreen and told me straight it wasn't safe for corals at all; it contained Homosalate, also a potential endocrine disruptor.
+Since we absorb what lies on our skin, these ingredients could cause potential harm to our health.

 Misfortunes like this trigger a behaviour change—asking questions, always interrogating the composition of our sunscreens, our skincare products, and generally what surrounds us.

-In this instance, I prefer mineral sunscreens, straightforward to check if they are reef-safe.
-As soon as they do not include avobenzone and that the Zinc Oxide and/or Titanium Dioxide they contain are non-nanotized, mineral sunscreens are reef-safe.
-In addition, having lived in New Zealand for a few years now, I choose the highest SPF possible, as the sun is harsh here.
-Naturally, most of the sunscreens I share below are from Australia and New Zealand brands.
-Regardless, if I’m using something every day, I favour a product with skincare benefits.
+Since then, I have preferred mineral sunscreens, as checking if they are reef-safe is straightforward.
+As long as they omit Avobenzone and the Zinc Oxide and/or Titanium Dioxide they contain are non-nanotized, mineral sunscreens are reef-safe.
+In addition, having lived in New Zealand for a few years, I choose the highest SPF possible, as the sun is harsh there.
+Naturally, many of the sunscreen brands I share in this article are from Australia and New Zealand.
+Regardless, if I’m using something daily, I favour a product with skincare benefits.
 And zinc is a wonderful ingredient.
 Skin-soothing, anti-inflammatory, zinc is the ally to manage acne breakouts, eczema, rosacea, psoriasis or melasma.
-I read online about someone wearing zinc sunblock at night to help soothe her skin 24 hours!
+I read online about someone wearing zinc sunblock at night to help soothe her acne-prone skin!

 The tensions around mineral sunscreens are centred on the famous white cast.
-A zinc base gives a thick, milky texture to the sunscreen, often difficult to glide smoothly onto the skin.
-And liquifying the texture comes with a price through the presence of questionable ingredients, like avobenzone in the composition.
+A zinc base gives the sunscreen a thick, milky texture, often making it difficult to glide smoothly onto the skin.
+However, liquifying the texture comes with a price through the presence of questionable ingredients, like Avobenzone, in the composition.
 But in the end, why is the white cast such a big issue for some?
 I tend to think this is a debate on superficiality.
-As soon as mineral reef-safe sunscreens do their skin protection job, reducing their impact on the environment, there is no tangible reason to complain.
-Also, some brands are releasing tinted sunscreen to avoid the ghost-looking aspect.
+As soon as mineral reef-safe sunscreens do their skin protection job, reducing their environmental impact, there is no tangible reason to complain.
+Also, some brands released tinted sunscreen to avoid the ghost-looking aspect, though they tend to stain clothing and swimwear.

 What to look for when purchasing reef-safe sunscreen?